 - 1. Establishing the emissions boundary - 2.
 Setting a baseline year - 3.
 Quantifying emission sources, and collecting primary activity data - 4.
-Calculating the total carbon account (carbon footprint) for the product
+Calculating the total carbon account (carbon footprint) for the product.

-Emissions Boundary
+Emissions boundary

-- 1. Define a reference unit for analysis of GHG emissions (e.g. kg CO2-e/kg of LW boxed beef) - 2.
-Two types of lifecycle assessments can be performed, and the chosen method of assessment needs to be disclosed in the product disclosure statement: - a.
-A cradle-to-grave is a complete life cycle assessment carbon footprint (scope 1, scope 2 and upstream and downstream scope 3) of the entire life cycle of a product from before the animal enters the feedlot to the final cut of beef.
+- Define a reference unit for analysis of greenhouse gas (GHG) emissions (e.g. kg CO2-e/kg of LW boxed beef). - Two types of lifecycle assessments can be performed, and the chosen method of assessment needs to be disclosed in the product disclosure statement: - a.
+A cradle-to-grave is a complete life cycle assessment carbon footprint (scope one, scope two and upstream and downstream scope three) of the entire life cycle of a product from before the animal enters the feedlot to the final cut of beef.
 This is more achievable in a vertically integrated operation that includes primary producers and meat processors. - b.
-A cradle-to-gate is a partial life cycle assessment carbon footprint (scope 1, scope 2 and scope 3) that includes the emissions generated from the production of the animal before it enters the feedlot to the time the animal exits the feedlot.
+A cradle-to-gate is a partial life cycle assessment carbon footprint (scope one, scope two and scope three) that includes the emissions generated from the production of the animal before it enters the feedlot to the time the animal exits the feedlot.
 This assessment is more applicable for a feedlot operating as a standalone business. - 3.
-Evaluate the processes and relevance grouping for the product - a.
-Attributable processes are inputs to the system that contribute towards the final product throughout its lifecycle.
-These are usually sources of emissions that can be grouped into the three scopes of emissions as defined in section 2.1.2. - i.
-Quantified emission sources contribute one per cent or more to the carbon account and must be included in the emissions boundary - ii.
-Non-quantified emission sources contribute less than one per cent of the total carbon account but still need to be included in the emissions boundary. - b.
+Evaluate the processes and relevance grouping for the product: - Attributable processes are inputs to the system that contribute towards the final product throughout its lifecycle.
+These are usually sources of emissions that can be grouped into the three scopes of emissions. - i.
+Quantified emission sources contribute one percent or more to the carbon account and must be included in the emissions boundary - ii.
+Non-quantified emission sources contribute less than one percent of the total carbon account but still need to be included in the emissions boundary. - b.
 Excluded emission sources must be identified and meet the exclusion conditions.
-These emissions should NOT exceed five percent of the total carbon account, and are acceptable only where the following exclusion conditions are met: - i. primary or secondary data cannot be collected, - ii. extrapolated or proxy data cannot be determined, and - iii. estimation of the emissions determines the process to be not material. - c.
+These emissions should not exceed five percent of the total carbon account, and are acceptable only where the following exclusion conditions are met: - i. primary or secondary data cannot be collected - ii. extrapolated or proxy data cannot be determined - iii. estimation of the emissions determines the process to be not material. - c.
 Non-attributable processes are services, materials or energy flows that are not directly contributing to the final product.
-This includes Climate Active emissions sources listed in the template inventory and classified as 'Non-Attributable'.
+This includes Climate Active emissions sources listed in the template inventory and classified as non-attributable.